-AnnAik, similar to other companies had an unprecedented year in 2020.
-We managed to deliver a positive results despite the challenging operating environment.
-This is an achievement belonging to not only AnnAik, but also to our shareholders, customers, vendors and business partners.
-Their continued support, trust and confidence in us have strengthened our resolve to work harder and to do better.
+AnnAik had a productive and fruitful year in FY2021.
+We managed to deliver positive results despite the challenging macroeconomic circumstances.
+Thanking our shareholders, customers, vendors and business partners, their continued support, trust and confidence in us have strengthen our resolve to work harder and do better.
 Of course, we also recognise that these results would have been impossible without the invaluable contributions from our Board, management and staff.
-We remain committed to realising our strategic objectives and achieving our profitability goals.